Today I share my top 30 Spanish recipes to cook at home. I hope this brings a taste of Spain to your kitchen!

 These are the Spanish classics you’ll be able to make time and time again, and once you’re comfortable with them, you can even start to adapt!

 You’ll notice a common theme with traditional Spanish recipes– lots of potatoes, eggs, and tomatoes.
-You’ll also see that paella doesn’t make my top 20 list… why not?
+And rice — this is the land of paella after all!

 Tortilla de patatas is one of the most typical Spanish foods.
 It’s one of those dishes you’ll find people eating at all hours of the day (and night!) and something that people make at home and also order out.